moneroguides/1x02-setting-up-your-own-node/script.md

 Hosting your own node for use with your own wallet simply reduces the amount of your personal data floating around the web.
 Monero's Dandelion++ technology does the hard part by seamlessly obfuscating the origin of all transactions.
 This article from the good folks at LocalMonero goes into more detail about Dandelion++.

-Before we continue, you need to be learn about whatever local risks, if any, are associated with hosting your own node.
+Before we continue, you need to learn about whatever local risks, if any, are associated with hosting your own node.
 This is important for your personal security and obviously depends on where in the world you live and work.

-Currently, the best ways to shield your Internet activities from malicious actors is through a trustworthy Virtual Proxy Network (VPN), Tor routing (The Onion Routing Project) or Invisible Internet Project (I2P).
+Currently, the best ways to shield your Internet activities from malicious actors is through either a trustworthy Virtual Proxy Network (VPN), Tor routing (The Onion Routing Project) or Invisible Internet Project (I2P).
 Best practices are not timeless and there will always be developments in the web and the Monero ecosystem, but the Monero developer community is one of the largest and most privacy-focused organizations in this space.

 Please skip to the next video if you have any security concerns.
-If you still want to host your own node and support the network, we will of course be showing you how to do so with VPN in Video 4 of this series: Using Monero with Enhanced Privacy.
+If you still want to host your own node and support the network, we will of course be showing you how to do so with a VPN in Video 4 of this series: Using Monero with Enhanced Privacy.

 ### HARWARE RECOMMENDATIONS